Milky Way: Age and cosmological history

 Several individual stars have been found in the Milky Way's halo with measured ages very close to the 13.80-billion-year age of the Universe.
 In 2007, a star in the galactic halo, HE 1523-0901, was estimated to be about 13.2 billion years old.
 As the oldest known object in the Milky Way at that time, this measurement placed a lower limit on the age of the Milky Way.
 This estimate was made using the UV-Visual Echelle Spectrograph of the Very Large Telescope to measure the relative strengths of spectral lines caused by the presence of thorium and other elements created by the R-process.
 The line strengths yield abundances of different elemental isotopes, from which an estimate of the age of the star can be derived using nucleocosmochronology.
 Another star, HD 140283, has been estimated at either 13.7 ± 0.7 billion years, 12.2 ± 0.6 billion years, or 12.0 ± 0.5 billion years.

-According to observations utilizing adaptive optics to correct for Earth's atmospheric distortion, stars in the galaxy's bulge date to about 12.8 billion years old.
+According to observations using adaptive optics to correct for Earth's atmospheric distortion, stars in the galaxy's bulge are about 12.8 billion years old.

 The age of stars in the galactic thin disk has also been estimated using nucleocosmochronology.
 Measurements of thin disk stars yield an estimate that the thin disk formed 8.8 ± 1.7 billion years ago.
 These measurements suggest there was a hiatus of almost 5 billion years between the formation of the galactic halo and the thin disk.
 Recent analysis of the chemical signatures of thousands of stars suggests that stellar formation might have dropped by an order of magnitude at the time of disk formation, 10 to 8 billion years ago, when interstellar gas was too hot to form new stars at the same rate as before.

-The satellite galaxies surrounding the Milky Way are not randomly distributed but seem to be the result of a breakup of some larger system producing a ring structure 500,000 light-years in diameter and 50,000 light-years wide.
+The satellite galaxies surrounding the Milky Way are not randomly distributed but appear to result from the breakup of a larger system, producing a ring structure 500,000 light-years in diameter and 50,000 light-years wide.
 Close encounters between galaxies, like that expected in 4 billion years with the Andromeda Galaxy, can rip off huge tails of gas, which, over time can coalesce to form dwarf galaxies in a ring at an arbitrary angle to the main disc.